overtone/emacs-live/packs/stable/clojure-pack/lib/popup-el/README.md

 If `ISEARCH` is non-nil, do isearch as soon as displaying the popup menu.

+`ISEARCH-FILTER` is a filtering function taking two arguments: search pattern and list of items.
+Returns a list of matching items.

 `ISEARCH-CURSOR-COLOR` is a cursor color during isearch.
 The default value is `popup-isearch-cursor-color'.